 Gather near the mural of the ark.
 Charge the children to remember that the God of Noah is also their God, that God loves them, and that God cares for them.
-As each child leaves, use one of the following fun ways to say goodbye, inviting the children to act out the animal you mention in response:
+As each child leaves, use one of the fun ways listed in the sidebar to say goodbye, inviting the children to act out the animal you mention in response.